|(Last Updated on 1/3/2020)

 - Executive Order 13150 Federal Workforce Transportation

-- Bureau of Labor Statistics 2018 National Compensation Survey (Quality of Life Benefits: Access) shows percent of workforce with subsidized commuting benefits
+- Bureau of Labor Statistics 2019 National Compensation Survey (Quality of Life Benefits: Access) shows percent of civilian workforce with subsidized commuting benefits